Learning in Motion: Program keeps kids moving, focused during the school day

 “My favorite part is all the dancing, having fun and just getting to do a group activity with some of my friends in class,” Harper said.

-The dance song featured during the Friday Zoom assembly is chosen by teachers.
+The dance song featured during the Friday, Aug.
+26, Zoom assembly was chosen by teachers.
 Sometimes, the school’s music teacher, Leigh Anne Tofflemire, will make the choice.

 Cline said the Learning in Motion program is used on an individual basis within each classroom throughout the day.